 1: Black).
 The top left corner is specified by (x1,y1) and the bottom right corner by (x2,y2).
-Since this command involves considerable processing overhead, we strongly recommend the use of flow control, portion leads to be repeated frequently.
+Since this command involves considerable processing overhead, we strongly recommend the use of flow control, particularly if the command is to be repeated frequently.